 It is pretty common to switch up your skin care routine depending on the time of year — and winter is no exception.
 However, the seasons do not always align with the weather outside, so it is okay to start your winter routine based on the forecast instead.

 2. Brighten Brown Spots

 The fall and winter are excellent times to combat some of the repercussions of summer.
 “Usually in the winter, we have some cleaning up to do from the summer fun,” says Heather Rogers, M.D., a board-certified dermatologist in Seattle.
 “To lighten unwanted brown spots, make sure to use a vitamin C serum on bare skin in the a.m. and retinol on a freshly washed face in the p.m. before your moisturizer,” she adds.
-And, don’t forget to always apply SPF in the mornings.
+And, do not forget to always apply SPF in the mornings.

 3. Splurge a Little

 In addition to retinol and vitamin C serum, you might want to try in-office laser treatment.
 Lasers are an excellent way to target dark spots and damage caused by the summer months.
 To prep skin ahead of the holidays, Carly Roman, M.D., a Seattle based board-certified dermatologist, suggests splurging on Clear + Brilliant laser treatment.
 The treatment “stimulates collagen production and helps improve skin tone and texture,” she says.
 The treatment is Roman’s “go-to a few weeks prior to any major event or holiday,” as the result is “a beautiful, even and bright complexion with smooth texture and less whiteheads and blackheads.”
 That said, book your appointment at least two weeks before an event “to ensure you have plenty of time to recover and start to see the benefits of your treatment by party time,” says Rogers.

 4. Moisturize, Moisturize, Moisturize!